tangentsoft/pidp8i/HACKERS.md

 allowed to check in on the trunk at any time, we recommend using branches whenever you're working on something experimental, or where you can't make the necessary changes in a single coherent checkin.

-Basically, `trunk` should always build without error, and it should always function correctly.
-Branches are for isolating work until it is ready to merge into the trunk.
+One of this project's core principles is that `trunk` should always build without error, and it should always function correctly.
+That's an ideal we have not always achieved, but we do always *try* to achieve it.

+Contrast branches, which PiDP-8/I developers may use to isolate work until it is ready to merge into the trunk.
+It is okay to check work in on a branch that doesn't work, or doesn't even *build*, so long as the goal is to get it to a point that it does build and work properly before merging it into trunk.

 Here again we have a difference with Git: because Fossil normally syncs your work back to the central repository, this means we get to see the